How MSFT (Microsoft) Makes Money in 2025: A Deep-Dive With Income Statement

 - Server Products and Cloud Services: $28.9B (37.2% of total, +30.3% YoY)

-- Growth is powered by strong demand for Azure cloud services, Office 365 subscriptions, and enterprise digital transformation.
+- Growth is powered by surging demand for Azure cloud, enterprise software, and AI-driven services.

 Gross Profit and Margins